frc5417/FRCScoutingApp/README.md

 * Number - A number with a label.
 Can be changed with buttons or with text entry.
 Has optional starting value, min, max, and step variables.
 * Slider - Slider with configurable min, max, step, and starting values.
 * Checkbox - Boolean value with optional starting value.
+* Dropdown - A dropdown with a list of options.
+Stores the index of the selected item.
 * Text - Text box with optional starting value.

 Note: In the future, we hope to make configuring not require compiling like our Data Analyzer.